-During 2015, 2014, and 2013, the Company granted performance-based share awards to our named executive officers and certain managing directors.
+During 2016, 2015, and 2014, the Company granted performance-based share awards to our named executive officers and certain managing directors.
 The total number of shares earned by recipients of these awards is contingent upon meeting practice and Company-wide performance goals.
 Following the performance period, the awards are subject to the completion of a service period, which is generally an additional two to three years.
 The earned awards vest on a graded vesting schedule over the service period.
 For certain performance awards, the recipients may earn additional shares of stock for performance achieved above the stated target.
 The grant date fair values of our performance-based share awards are measured based on the fair value of our common stock at grant date.
 Compensation cost is amortized into expense over the service period.

-The table below summarizes the performance-based stock activity for the year ended December 31, 2015, which includes activity related to our discontinued operations.
-As of December 31, 2015, there were no nonvested performance-based stock awards outstanding related to our discontinued operations.
+The table below summarizes the performance-based stock activity for the year ended December 31, 2016.
+All nonvested performance-based stock outstanding at December 31, 2015 and 2016 was granted under the 2012 Omnibus Incentive Plan.

-Number of Shares (in thousands) Weighted Average Grant Date Fair Value (in dollars) Nonvested performance-based stock at December 31, 2014 236 \$ 55.55 Granted (1) 162 \$ 66.63 Vested (98) \$ 47.67 Forfeited (2) (66) \$ 66.21 Nonvested performance-based stock at December 31, 2015 (3) 234 \$ 63.54
+Number of Shares Weighted Average Grant Date Fair Value (in dollars) Nonvested performance-based stock at December 31, 2015 234 \$ 63.54 Granted (1) 196 \$ 55.52 Vested (55) \$ 53.75 Forfeited (2) (136) \$ 64.85 Nonvested performance-based stock at December 31, 2016 (3) 239 \$ 58.47